uvarc/rc-website/content/userinfo/hpc/cpu-best-practices.md

 **Why this matters**

 Submitting hundreds or thousands of jobs with overestimated memory can:
+•	Compound wasted memory
 •	Increase queue wait times
-•	Compound wasted memory
 •	Reduce overall cluster throughput
-•	Lead to significant unused allocated memory
+•	Lead to significant number of unusable CPUs
-•	Once all a node's memory is used, any remaining CPUs on a node are inaccessible to other users.

 ---